 - Local governments can participate in the project while maintaining control and protecting individual property rights.

 - Towns and counties are protected from financial recourse.

 - The project is designed to provide relief to I-77 and advance statewide multi-modal logistics efforts.

 - The project will rely on future economic development and business growth for funding and will require no increase to the local tax base.

-- The project is financially sound, and represents an attractive investment to the financial community.
+- The project represents an attractive investment to the financial community.

 - All aspects of the proposed approach to fund and implement the project are currently allowed by state law.